Skip to main content

 GitHub Actions workflow logs

-After a few minutes, the workflow will complete and you will see two green check marks next to the buildImage and deploy steps.
+After a few minutes, the workflow will complete and you will see two green check marks next to the buildImage and deploy jobs.
 This means that the application has been successfully deployed to your AKS cluster.

 GitHub Actions workflow success